This article has been updated for 2026 to reflect the latest developments in Broadcom’s VMware licensing transformation.

 In late 2023, Broadcom announced it would discontinue perpetual licensing for VMware products, moving exclusively to a subscription-based sales model.
 This approach modernized the revenue framework of VMware, ensuring more predictable income and promoting broader adoption of subscription services.

 This change still impacts customers today.
-Leading research bodies suggest that in 2025, navigating the shift will be long, expensive, and risky for customers.
+Leading research bodies suggest that in 2026 and onwards, navigating the shift will be long, expensive, and risky for customers.
 This isn’t reassuring, although we think finding a low-risk and low-cost VMware alternative is possible.

 Why Did Broadcom Move VMware Licensing to Subscriptions?